IansiryaKatana/iskabookingportal/docs/architecture-spec.md

 ### 9.10 Cashback System ✅ IMPLEMENTED
 - **Campaign Management**:
-  - Create cashback campaigns (amount, applies_to: all/new/rebooking, dates, max_uses)
+  - Create cashback campaigns (amount, applies_to: all/new/rebooking, dates, max_uses, academic_year_id)
+  - Academic year context: Campaigns can be associated with specific academic years or apply to all years (null academic_year_id)
+  - Filter campaigns by academic year in admin interface
+  - Dashboard displays active campaigns filtered by selected academic year
   - Admin can apply cashbacks to applications
   - Campaign usage tracking
 - **Application Integration**: